Grants & Fellowships

 Graduate Student Travel Grants – The Center offers UNC-CH graduate students grant support for travel expenses to scholarly conferences.

-Frances Ferris Hall Fund for Undergraduate Research - The Frances Ferris Hall Fund supports research by UNC-CH undergraduates on women in the American South.
-Up to two awards of $500 will be made in the spring for use the following year.
+Frances Ferris Hall Fund for Undergraduate Research – The Frances Ferris Hall Fund supports research by UNC-CH undergraduates on women in the American South.
+Awards of $3,000 will be conferred by the Office of Undergraduate Research.

-Sounds of the South Award for Undergraduate Research - The Sounds of the South Award supports UNC-CH undergraduates wishing to record and work with musicians within any genre of southern music during the summer.
-One award in the amount of $1000 will be made each spring for use during the summer of the award year.
+Sounds of the South Award for Undergraduate Research – The Sounds of the South Award supports UNC-CH undergraduates wishing to record and work with musicians within any genre of southern music during the summer.
+One award of $1000 is available each summer.